Giving evidence by video-link

-The general rule in the courts in Ireland, is that a witness must be present in the courtroom to give oral evidence.
-However, recent legislation, Section 13 of the Criminal Evidence Act 1992, has introduced the concept of video-link evidence in cases.
+Generally, a witness must be present in the courtroom to give oral evidence in Ireland.
+However, the Criminal Evidence Act 1992, sets out the rules for how evidence can be given by video-link in certain cases.

-Instead of coming into the courtroom, the witness sits in another room and gives evidence via a live television link.
-A television monitor is placed in the court, which transmits the image of the witness, and the witness has the benefit of a television monitor in his/her room that transmits the image of what is going on in the court.
+If you are giving evidence by video-link you don’t need to go into the courtroom.
+Instead you can sit in another room and give your evidence by live video-link.
+A television monitor is placed in the court, which transmits your image, and you have a television monitor in your room that transmits the image of what is happening in the courtroom.

-The purpose of TV-link evidence is to make it easier for some witnesses to give evidence.
-The courtroom can be very intimidating and being in the same room as the accused may be very difficult for some witnesses.
+The aim of video-link evidence is to make it easier for some witnesses to give evidence.
+The courtroom can be very intimidating for some witnesses and other witnesses may find it very difficult being in the same room as the accused.

-In criminal proceedings, there are few situations where TV-link evidence will be acceptable:
+In criminal proceedings, there are certain situations where video-link evidence is acceptable, these include:

-In civil proceedings there is provision to allow someone to give evidence through a live TV link, including where the witness is not in Ireland, providing the facilities are availble and the case is suitable.
+In civil proceedings there is a provision that allows people to give evidence by live video-link, including in cases where the witness is not in Ireland.
+This option is only possible if the facilities are available and the case is suitable.

-Video-link evidence may also be allowed in civil cases concerning the welfare of a child or a person with a mental disability.
-The judge must decide that it is appropriate that the child or person with a mental disability give evidence by a television link and he or she may also decide that the questions should be put through an intermediary.
+Video-link evidence can also be allowed in civil cases about the welfare of a child or a person with a mental disability.
+The judge decides whether it is appropriate for the child or person with a mental disability to give evidence by video-link.
+The judge can also decide to let an intermediary ask the questions.

 In certain circumstances, a physical screen or partition can be positioned in the courtroom, so the witness can their give evidence in the court without having to see the accused when doing so.
 This option is available at the judge’s discretion if the witness is under 18 and the proceedings are about a sexual or violent offence.
 This is done in order to protect the witness from secondary or repeat victimisation.